colemickens/platform2-sommelier/codelab/README.md

 ## Creating a commit and uploading to gerrit

-Now that you've tested your change, and it looks good, create a git commit with containing the edits that you made
+Now that you've tested your change, and it looks good, create a git commit with containing the edits that you made.
 ```
 $ git add codelab/codelab.cc codelab/codelab_test.cc
 $ git commit
-$ repo upload .
+$ repo upload . --cbr
 ```

 The first two git commands create a commit in your local git repository.
 The